-Review of the Seismic Hazard Zones Maps covering the project (reference (3), (4), and (5)) suggests that portions of all the planning areas may be susceptible to seismically induced landslides (Plate 4).
+Review of the Seismic Hazard Zones Maps covering the project (reference (3), (4), and (5))

 The Seismic Hazards Mapping Act, reference (2), requires site-specific geotechnical investigations for all areas delineated as a hazard on the Seismic Hazard Zones Maps.
 Future investigation will be required to evaluate the areas delineated as seismic hazards, and to determine specific mitigation measures for each of these hazards.
 As noted above, these investigations will be undertaken and submitted for County review at the grading plan stage.